 Eat Lots of Fiber-Rich Foods

-One of the healthiest ways to lose weight is adopting a lower-calorie, high-fiber, nutrient-rich diet, which means eating more whole, plant-based foods, says Alone Pulde, MD, family medicine physician in Carlsbad, California, and co-author of several books, including The Forks Over Knives Plan and Forks Over Knives Family.
+One of the healthiest means for weight loss is adopting a lower-calorie, high-fiber, nutrient-rich diet, which means eating more whole, plant-based foods, says Alone Pulde, MD, family medicine physician in Carlsbad, California, and co-author of several books, including The Forks Over Knives Plan and Forks Over Knives Family.
 That’s why her go-to word is: add.

 “Add, add and add more whole, plant-based foods like fruits, vegetables, whole grains and legumes to every meal,” she says.
 Easier said than done?
 Nope, not when you think about combining these foods to create delicious meals like oatmeal with berries and roasted veggies with pasta.
 “The variety of foods you can include is limited only by your imagination,” she says.